 As an active child, I typically opted to read the first and last chapter of any book that was 100 or more pages, but I read the 203-page library book cover-to-cover over a single weekend.
 It was as if Clara and her life’s work popped out of the pages and became a movie—she was fascinating.
 I can remember thinking that she never took “no” for an answer and made the world a better place in the process.
 She did not let social norms or an “impossibility” stand in the way of doing what was right for all Americans regardless of their gender, social status, or skin color.
 When she saw a problem, she worked to find a solution, effectively leading teams of passionate supporters, and gathering needed resources by spreading the word about the need at hand.
 When she ran out of resources like clean bandages, she simply looked for other solutions she had at the ready such as dried corn husks.
 Reading over a quick biography as an adult, I like her, even more, today than I did in 5th grade!

 Both women pioneered healthcare to not only become a force in nursing but to ultimately harness their passion and build something great that is changing healthcare is being delivered and all the while, having a positive impact on nursing education.
-I think it’s very true to say that “well-behaved women rarely make history” because without Florence and Clara challenging the status quo and refusing to accept what’s expected, I never would have had the courage to do the same.
+I think it’s very true to say that “well-behaved women rarely make history” because without Florence and Clara challenging the status quo and refusing to accept what’s expected, I never would have had the courage to become a Nursing Entrepreneur.
 While I may not be on the battlefield tending to soldiers’ wounds or expanding service organizations across the world, I still can see moments of history being made with Avkin every day.
-I carry their legacies with me as a reminder that combining passion, vision for what is possible, and determination to do what is right have an impact regardless of the challenges ahead.
+I carry their legacies with me as a reminder that by combining passion, vision for what is possible, and determination to do what is right I will have an impact regardless of the challenges ahead.